 Almost all of Ropley’s hamlet, field and lane names stem from these Saxon invaders who brought over old English.
-They named Ropley Dean, meaning the valley (Old English ‘denu’) they named Harcombe meaning “a valley where goats are kept”, and they named neighbouring West Tisted, Medstead, Bighton, Bishop’s Sutton etc. It is this trace that the Saxons left of their landscape that is more valuable than any coin hoard, or golden buckle, because even though this time is largely mysterious and forgotten the linguistic legacy left tells us so much about their environment and their relationship to it.
-It is with little question the most important change in all of British linguistic history.
+They named Ropley Dean; after the valley (Old English ‘denu’) they named Harcombe meaning “a valley where goats are kept”, and they named neighbouring West Tisted, Medstead, Bighton, Bishop’s Sutton etc. It is this trace that the Saxons left of their landscape that is more valuable than any coin hoard, or golden buckle, because even though this time is largely mysterious and forgotten the linguistic legacy left tells us so much about their environment and their relationship to it.
+With the arrival of the Germanic invaders came with little question the most important change in all of British linguistic history.
 The Saxons did not however dissapear without a physical trace, as of yet a few finds from the latter part of this era have appeared.
-Saxon potsherds dotting some ancient parts of the parish and most significantly a limestone coffin that was discovered accidentally during the building of the Mid hants railway in the 1860s.
+Saxon potsherds dotting some parts of the parish and most significantly a limestone coffin that was discovered accidentally during the building of the Mid hants railway in the 1860s.
 These very tantalising finds are all we have so far to show the origins of Saxon Ropley.

 Post medieval Ropley